rajibhasan01/Pottery-Store-Client/README.md

 Admin -
 1. Can add products
 2. Delete product
-4. Can search product from all the product by product code
+3. Can search product from all the product by product code
-4. Check availability
+4. Can search order by customer email
-5. Manage all orders product
+5. Check availability
-6. Make another admin
+6. Manage all order
-7. Can see visual analysis graph
+7. Make another admin
-8. Can search order by customer email
+8. Can see visual analysis graph

 For check admin panel login with email:elon@mask.com